All Episodes

 What about people that love you?

-What are you know, what impact is this gonna have?
+What impact is this going to have?

 Just tell me where you are.